NicholasLYang/uptointerpretation/content/posts/how-big-could-rust-be.md

 Rust's strong culture of documentation means you can jump into almost any library and figure it out.
 I still remember trying to learn Haskell and having to discern documentation from a function type signature.
-Or having to dive into the code to understand a JavaScript library.
+Or being really confused about where to find the damn documentation for a JavaScript library.
 There's still some rough edges here, but the ecosystem is by and large excellent at documenting libraries.

 One other undersung aspect is syntax.
-I know it's gauche to discuss syntax as meaningful in programming language circles, but it truly is important.
+I know it's gauche to discuss syntax as meaningful in programming language circles, but it truly is crucal for adoption.
 That is how beginners first interact with your language and interpret its meaning.
 Rust, by staying relatively close to C/C++ syntax, made it much more familiar to users than other languages with more esoteric syntax.
 I know that I've encountered OCaml or Haskell code that is so syntactically foreign that I struggle to understand it.

 # Other Languages